ChidoYo/eap-webpack/README.md

 # eap-webpack
 ### built Oct 2023

 My working copy of a basic webpack project all ready to go with HMR.

-Mot Module Reloading!
+### Mot Module Reloading!

-HMR doesn't mean Live-Reload!
+HMR doesn't mean Live-Reload.

 Live-reload reloads the browser when any file is saved.
 Those files are HTML, JS, CSS and/or SCSS.

 HMR dynamically reloads css or javascript when a CSS, SCSS and/or JS files are saved "without" a browser reload.
 Nifty, eh?